-How CylanceGATEWAY routes data
+How CylanceGATEWAY sends data using Work Mode

 When your users try to access destinations on the private network or any public Internet destination, they are only able to access them if they are explicitly allowed to by the access control list (ACL) rules.
 Each network access attempt is evaluated against the ACL rules and specified network protection settings that are configured for your environment.
 If an ACL rule blocks a destination,